SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Method

 The first term minimizes the KL divergence between the output distributions of teacher and student:

 where $\theta_T$ and $\theta_S$ are the teacher and student parameters, respectively.
 The second term $\mathcal{L}_{\text{Hidden}}$ corresponds to the hidden state alignment defined in Eq~\ref{eq.L.hidden}, ensuring fidelity of intermediate representations.
-In practice in this work, we only incorporate the SGC path on 3 layers with the first layer, last layer and middle layer, which could balance the training efficiency and performance. \paragraph{Alignment Stage.} To further enhance zero-shot reasoning and preference alignment, we apply reinforcement learning using Direct Preference Optimization (DPO)~\cite{rafailov2023direct} and its stabilized variant KTO~\cite{ethayarajh2024kto}.
-Given a prompt $x$ with preferred response $y_w$ and dispreferred response $y_l$, DPO maximizes:
+In practice in this work, we only incorporate the SGC path on $3$ layers with the first layer, middle layer and last layer, which could balance the training efficiency and performance.
+Specifically, these correspond to the $1$st, $12$th, and $24$th layers in the 130M model, and the $1$st, $24$th, and $48$th layers in the 1.3B model, which contain $24$ and $48$ layers in total, respectively.